APRIL 15 2023

-Find out here the many facets to this talented man from the Victorian Era and then click on the menu The Book to follow the link to the recently published book on William Kennish’s life story
+Find out here the many facets to this talented man from the Victorian Era and then click on the menu The Book to follow the link to the book published in 2011 on William Kennish’s life story

 William Kennish was born in Cornaa in the Isle of Man in 1799, and joined the Royal Navy in 1822 after being rebuffed by his sweetheart.

 Initially unable to speak, read or write English and knowing only his native Manx Gaelic, within 7 years he had risen through the ranks to become the master carpenter to the Mediterranean Fleet.

 THANK YOU!
 To everyone who contributed to the appeal

 Following a public fund raising appeal in the lsle of Man, the UK and USA, on 19th March 2017 a memorial stone was placed on the previously unmarked final resting place of William Kennish, in Green Wood Cemetery, Brooklyn NY.
 This was the 155th anniversary of his death.

 The Manx granite stone was shipped by Cavalier Logistics from the UK to New York, and the dedication eulogy ceremony above was attended by the President of the Manx Government Mr Steve Rodan (3rd left) and the Deputy British Naval Attache, Washington DC, along with Kennish descendents and a representative of the North American Manx Association (1st left).

 This photo of the finished memorial was taken on Saturday 18th February in Peel at Manx Memorial’s Yard, prior to it being crated up for shipment.

 For details of the very special thanks given to organisations who assisted us please see here.

 January 2021 For details of the completed replica theodolite see here